5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 ## Team Experience:

 We’ve been deep in web3 for years.
 I (Griff) have been working in Ethereum since 2015, founded countless projects and have been active in the ENS since even before its initial launch.
 Gardner brings deep brand understanding and marketing experience, Russell, Alex & Krati all bring unique and valuable wallet experience.
-Marko started his web3 journey at Consensys and now leads design at General Magic.
-We’ve already successfully launched for ETHDenver, creating 19,000+ ENS subdomains, and we have several other clients using our tech.
+Marko started his web3 journey at Consensys and now leads design as a co-founder of General Magic.
+We’ve already successfully launched for ETHDenver, creating 19,000+ ENS subdomains, and we have several other clients loving our infra.

 ### ENS Token Endorsement Requirement: